syncfusion-content/blazor-docs/blazor/kanban/drag-and-drop.md

 ### Swimlane drag and drop

-By default, The Kanban does not allow dragging the cards across the swimlane rows.
+By default, the Kanban does not allow dragging the cards across the swimlane rows.
 Enabling the `AllowDragAndDrop` property allows you to drag the cards across the swimlane rows, which is specified inside `KanbanSwimlaneSettings` property.

 ```cshtml